shawnMthompson/MAITS-Website/README.md

 Usage:
 1. Clone the repository to your local machine.
 2. Open the 'index.html' file in a web browser to view the website.
+May require a live server extension or any other self-hosting solution.

 # NOTE:
 I intend to continuously develop this website as I improve and as I learn more technologies that I can incorporate into my web development process (e.g. React, Tailwind, PHP).
 I intend for these three technologies to be implemented into this website by the start of Q3 2024, but we'll see where the wind takes me in that regard.